Real estate

 The investor’s siblings can’t be included in Dominica, and the investor’s grandparents can’t be included in Saint Kitts and Nevis.

-Everyone but the spouse, children younger than 18, or disabled children of any age must be financially dependent on the investor.
+All family members, except for the spouse, children under 18, or disabled children of any age, must be financially dependent on the investor.

 Benefits of real estate options in the Caribbean citizenship program